 Posted: July 3, 2016 by Lynn LaRowe

-Paris Police Department Officer Clifford Bigler’s audio of his meeting with Clifford
+Paris PD Officer Clifford Bigler’s Audio of the Meeting with Clifford

 The SCJC issued written questions to Clifford about this encounter and Clifford originally denied even speaking to Bigler about it.
 [See the written denials in the last two pages of the 300+ written pages of materials considered by the SCJC in evaluating the complaints about Clifford].

 When confronted with the audiotape Clifford admitted the meeting but denied calling the juve officers.
 During his Austin testimony, Clifford admitted he called juvenile probation.
-[The audio of Clifford’s testimony is attached, as well.].
+[The audio of Clifford’s testimony is in the Evidence section of this site, as well.].

 Listen to Audio